Headquarters of a Notorious Tory

 The Continental Campsite

 The Hillsborough-Camden Road passed uphill from the mill on the right, between the modern house and field behind, down to Buffalo Ford to the left.
-The Deep River is downhill behind the field.
+The Deep River is downhill behind the field, running right to left.

-Coming up the slope from the right on Wednesday, July 19, 1780, is a column of regular Continental Army troops.
+Spreading up the slope from the left on Wednesday, July 19, 1780, are regular Continental Army troops setting up camp.
 Maj.
-Gen. Baron Johann de Kalb has diverted them here to resupply and collect any of the 200 or so troops who might have escaped the defeat in Charleston.
+Gen. Baron Johann de Kalb has brought them here from downriver to resupply and collect any of the 200 or so troops who might have escaped the defeat in Charleston.
 Born to poor Bavarians, he had fought his way to a British command in the Seven Years’ War.
 He then offered his services to the Continental Congress.
 “De Kalb was over six feet tall, good-natured, intelligent, and absolutely fearless.”[a]
-His 1,500 men set up a camp as you watch, stretching from this point south along the road and river to Buffalo Ford.
+His 1,500 men stretch from this point south along the road and river to Buffalo Ford.
 He makes the mill his headquarters.

 Gates informs de Kalb that he is relieved of command.
 The latter is in every sense “relieved”: Though a good military officer, as a foreigner de Kalb is not well equipped for the politics that came with command of a Continental army.
 The new forces stretch the camp further south, a mile beyond the ford.